 If you don’t know what to do after a breakup and you’ve already messed up, had a weak moment, and reached out or met up with your toxic ex… It’s okay.

-The only benefit of being in a relationship with toxic people is that they are very weak minded, short term thinkers.
+The only benefit of being in relationships with toxic people is that they are very weak minded, short-term thinkers.
 The majority of how they remember you is comprised of what you do/don’t do in the present moment.
-Because they’re unable to connect, they rarely go back into the past and remember all the details – good or bad.
+Because they’re unable to connect, they rarely go back into the past and remember every detail – good and bad.

 And no matter how much he tries to pacify that curiosity by attempting to give life to his idea of the old/weak you… he will always fall short in fully subscribing to it because you’ll be inadvertently holding a mirror up to him at every corner.

-This isn’t about mean-spirited retaliation or cheap, short term revenge (which will always result in long term pain, humiliation, and dissatisfaction).
-It’s about putting someone (who was consistently inconsistent and hurtful), in emotional checkmate while staying on your white horse and moving on.
+This isn’t about mean-spirited retaliation or cheap, short-term revenge (which will always result in long-term pain and insecurity).
+It’s about checkmating someone who was consistently disrespectful while staying on your white horse and moving on.